marcosmoura/ynab-sync-investments/README.md

 A lightweight, self-hosted application that automatically syncs investment portfolio values to YNAB using real-time market data.
 No database required - operates entirely with in-memory storage and external config files.

 Please note that most of this code was generated with AI, powered by Claude Sonnet 4.
+Funny how far we've come.

 ## 🚀 Features